 3. Apasiri Tough Dog Bone Chew Toy Dual-Texture

-- Engineered for aggressive chewers with tested durability
+- Good for aggressive chewers

 4. Kseroo Nylon Bone Chew Toy Large Dogs

-- Good for training and play
+- Good for training

-- No scent or flavor
+- No added flavor

 5. B.E.S.
 Publishing Big Dog Breeds Guidebook